 - Ability to pass a drug screening test

-But as the industry advances, security guard day-to-day responsibilities have grown to include managing security technology and company specific responsibilities.
+But as the industry advances, the day-to-day responsibilities of an officer have grown to include managing security technology and other company specific responsibilities.

 Some of these typical security officer responsibilities could include: